richardsprague/StroopTestNew/ReadMe.md

 STSceneVC.h defines <STSceneProtocol>, which lets the delegate know when the score has increased.

-STScoreVC displays a TableView of scores, which it computes itself from a call to NSUserDefaults.
+STScoreVC displays a TableView of scores kept in a CoreData